volt-protocol/ethereum-credit-guild/README.md

 ### Additional Context

+- **Isolated markets:** by default, each lending asset is risk isolated and has its own set of available lending terms, so bad debt in the ETH market will not affect USDC lenders.
+It's possible to link the markets by accepting each others' deposit receipts as collateral (gUSDC, gETH, etc).
 - **Auction mechanism:** at first, offer 0% collateral, ask 100% debt.
 Then, over time, offer a larger % of the collateral and still 100% debt.
 At 'midpoint', 100% collateral is offered asking for 100% debt, and if nobody has bid, bad debt will be realized.
 In the second phase, 100% collateral is offered and less and less debt is asked.
 When we reach the end of the auction (100% collateral offered, 0% debt asked), nobody can bid in the auction anymore, and the loans can be automatically forgiven (marking it as a 100% loss).
 The first to bid wins the auction, making it a race to arbitrage (onchain MEV or otherwise).
 - **Collateral tokens**: The protocol is expected to handle properly most widely used ERC20 tokens as collateral.
 The collateral tokens are the least trusted external calls in the system.
 At launch, we expect to interact with RWA tokens, LSD tokens, and yield-bearing tokens in general, but **no rebasing tokens** and **no fee on transfer**.
 - **Deployment**: we anticipate to launch on Ethereum mainnet & L2s like Arbitrum.